Internships at OAEC

 Garden Internship

-Each year, OAEC hires a cohort of enthusiastic interns to live and learn at OAEC for 11 months.
-Interns work 24 hours per week in one department – Program, Facilities or Garden.
-In exchange for their work, all interns are given a private, cozy place to live, community meals (including access to a fully-stocked kitchen, pantry, and on-site garden veggies and orchard) and use of all OAEC facilities (hot tub, swimming pond, etc.) Interns also receive free participation in the OAEC Permaculture Design Course, a $300 monthly stipend, and generous vacation and sick leave.
+Each year, OAEC hires a cohort of enthusiastic interns to live and learn at OAEC.
+Internships are approximately 24 hours per week.
+In exchange for their work, all interns are given a private, cozy place to live, community meals (including access to a fully-stocked kitchen, pantry, and on-site garden veggies and orchard) and use of all OAEC facilities (hot tub, swimming pond, etc.) Interns also receive free participation in the OAEC Permaculture Design Course, a $500 monthly stipend, and generous vacation and sick leave.
 Interns take part in the life of the residential community and participate in community cooking and chore rotations.
 There may be opportunities for additional paid work on site, though these are coordinated separately from the internship.

 Internship length: Depending on the year, most internships begin in late January and end in mid-December.

-Intentional community: Interns participate as members of our community while at OAEC.
-We share meals and facilities.
-All community members also have collective responsibilities, with all residents participating in scheduled cooking, cleaning and chore rotations (these are in addition to intern work hours).
+Intentional community: Interns participate as members of the residential community while at OAEC sharing the land, meals, and facilities.
+All community members have collective responsibilities including participation in scheduled cooking, cleaning and chore rotations (which are in addition to OAEC intern work hours).
 We celebrate non-sectarian diversity and are fully committed to maintaining a pluralistic, supportive, and honest working and living environment.
-The community is comprised of approximately 17 people, including 2 teenagers.
+The community comprises approximately 17 people, including 2 teenagers.
+Please note: There are not regularly scheduled all-resident community meetings, however, the intern cohort is assigned and supported by a community liaison.

 The land: OAEC is located in western Sonoma County on 80 acres of organic gardens, meadows and forest of oak, fir and redwood.
 During free time, interns are encouraged to take advantage of the facilities, which include: